Invoking Java Code in C#.NET

 Final Note

 This paper addressed the interoperability concept across Java and the .NET platform through the jni4net framework.
-We have heard that it is not possible to call Java code from C# and vice-versa, but jni2net makes it possible by mixing both source code into a single executable file.
-This paper shows how to partially place both technology's source code in a file and by invoking their corresponding virtual machines such as the JVM and CLR.
+We have heard that it is not possible to call Java code from C# and vice-versa, but jni2net makes it possible by mixing both source codes into a single executable file.
+This paper shows how to partially place both technology's source code in a file and invoke their corresponding virtual machines such as the JVM and CLR.
 The important thing is that cross-boundary communication is possible, to properly configure the Java jar and a C# DLL file as a reference in order to access these class library methods.